The Saga of cord1-PRA Testing in Dogs

 Eureka!
 Cord1-PRA, The First Ten Years:

 In 2006 a team led by canine-genetics pioneer, Dr. Cathryn Mellersh, identified a significant genetic variation in a gene called RPGRIP1 that was associated with PRA in a colony of Miniature Long Haired Dachshunds (MLHDs).
 Retinitis Pigmentosa (RP) is the human equivalent of PRA in dogs, and mutations in RPGRIP1 are known to cause RP in humans, so the finding of the canine equivalent was a strong indicator of the gene’s importance in the Dachshund colony.
 All of the PRA-affected MLHDs in the colony carried two copies of the RPGRIP1 mutation and no other detected variants.
 MLHDs carrying only one copy of the RPGRIP1 mutation were not PRA-affected but when bred to other RPGRIP1-carriers produced MLHDs with two copies of the mutation, which were subsequently PRA-affected.
 Eureka!
 A DNA test that detects the RPGRIP1 mutation was soon developed and made available to help breeders prevent this early-onset form of PRA.
 This was great news, mystery solved!
-But as it turns out, there was more to the story than researchers first realized.
+But as it turns out, there was more to the story than researchers first realised.

 As more dogs, including Dachshunds and other breeds, were tested for the RPGRIP1 mutation, it became clear that not all dogs carrying two copies of the RPGRIP1 mutation developed PRA and that there was a lot of variation in disease severity and age of onset, if it did indeed occur.
 Although some clinical variation is not uncommon in many forms of PRA, the growing disparity between dogs with two copies of the RPGRIP1 mutation and those showing PRA signs was becoming problematic.
 This was especially a concern in breeds where the frequency of the RPGRIP1 mutation was high and breeders were rightfully concerned about the negative effect of removing high quality dogs from the gene pool based on the cord1-PRA test.